JonnyBanana/SASS-PixelArt-Pack/Full-Instructions.md

   'hh': #2F2F2F,

+  The second part sets the size of individual pixels:

+  // Size
+$pixel-size: 20px !default;

+So you can easily enlarge or shrink the pixels to fit any type of project ....

+The third part instead represents the real matrix, and here where the magic is born ...

   (a b a b a b a b a b a b a b a b)
   </BR>
   (b a b a b a b a b a b a b a b a)